 Born: June 29, 1952

 Ed Jones was born June 29,1952 in Long Branch and grew up in Middletown.
-A sift and powerful athlete, he did not play organized football until enrolling at Middletown High School (now Middletown North) in 1967.
+A swift and powerful athlete, he did not play organized football until enrolling at Middletown High School (now Middletown North) in 1967, and did not develop into an impact player until his junior year.
 He played running back and defensive back, and was a legendary playmaker on special teams.
-As a junior in 1969, he led his school to the #1 state ranking after defeating the favored Toms River squad 14–8.
+As a junior in 1969, he helped his school achieve the #1 state ranking after defeating the favored Toms River squad 14–8.
 Trailing 8–0, Ed returned a kick 67 yards to the 2 yard line to set up a touchdown that made the score 8-–6.
 Middletown scored the go-ahead touchdown with under 5 minutes to play and Ed sealed the victory with an interception.

 Ed was part of the fabled 1975 draft class of the Dallas Cowboys, but did not make the team that summer.
 The Buffalo Bills snapped him up and he made 11 starts at safety that season, earning All-Rookie honors.
 Ed was released by the Bills prior to the start of the 1976 campaign when he could not come to terms on a new contract.
-His hard-hitting had caught the eye of CFL scouts, however, and he was signed by the Edmonton Eskimos to finish the season.
+Outspoken and unafraid of controversy, Ed found it difficult to find a new home in the NFL.
+His hard hitting had caught the eye of CFL scouts, however, and he was signed by the Edmonton Eskimos to finish the season.